bashlor/bashlor/README.md

 <div>
 <img src="https://raw.githubusercontent.com/bashlor/bashlor/703c4951025249a44b6f3bcc4c7a9057c5a23c32/banner.png" />
 </div>

 ---

 ## Hi there, I'm Elie.

-### :flexed_biceps_dark_skin_tone: Javascript enthusiast.Compiler warning message hunter.
+### 💪🏿 Javascript enthusiast.Compiler warning message hunter.

 I enjoy creating things and have a passion for programming.
 You can find me building cool stuff  !
 I also love to discover new fields and travel as it helps to clear my mind.

+---

-## :man_dark_skin_tone: About Me :
+## 👨🏿 About Me :

-* :office: I am currently working for a company.
+* 🏢 I am currently working for a company
-* :seedling: I am learning React Native and Next.Js.
+* 🌱 I am learning React Native and Next.Js
-* :dart: When I am not coding, I am simply doing something else.
+* 🎳 When I am not coding, I am simply doing something else

 ---